I’ve put in several solid days and a few evenings this fortnight. What’s happened to the draft? I have…

 What does that mean?
 First question from interested parties (eg my wife).
 “Is the book finished?”

 No, it isn’t finished.
 It won’t be finished until it has been edited, improved, illustrated and printed.
 We’re a little way off all that.
-But I would say that I am not at the beginning of the end.
+But I would say that I am now at the beginning of the end.

 Why did I call a stop to drafting?
 I actually have around 100 passages still reserved to write, but I recognise that at the current rate, I would keep expanding the book.
 That’s a problem for a few reasons – one being, that eventually this volume will need to be printed, and I think we could be looking at a whopping 1800 passages, or around 300 pages, already.
 I also could tell that at my current rate of writing, I would exhaust myself badly.
 And the next stage of the writing process is a one I badly need to get some perspective: sharing the draft with early readers for their opinions and ideas.
 After that, there’ll be a good deal of corrections and edits to write, and when I do those I’ll also finish and finalise the last loose ends.